nuxt-community/legacy-modules/modules/axios/README.md

 # Axios
 This plugin is a wrapper around [axios](https://github.com/mzabriskie/axios).
-It tries to resolve and make easier lot's of ajax tasks specially with SSR.
-So you can use **$get('profile')** instead of `(await Axios.get('http://server/api/profile')).data`.

-- Uses optionally custom URL when executing requests in server-side.
+- Sets default base URL.
 - Handles all HTTP exceptions and prevents server side unhandled promise exceptions.
-- Injects `$get`,`$post`,... into vue context instances so requests can be done out-of-the-box.
+- Injects `$get`,`$post`,... into vue context instances so requests can be done easily.
-- Exposes `setToken` function so we can easily and globally set authentication tokens.
+- Exposes `setToken` function to `$axios` so we can easily and globally set authentication tokens.
-- Throws *nuxt-friendly* exceptions if needed.
+- Throws *nuxt-friendly* exceptions.
+- Automatically enables `withCredentials` when requesting to default base URL.

 ## Setup
 - Add `@nuxtjs/axios` dependency using yarn or npm to your project